langosco/decompile-tracr/README.md

 Tests for sampled programs
-- [ ] compiled model valid on test inputs
+- [x] compiled model valid on test inputs
-- [ ] outputs are not constant in input
+- [x] outputs are not constant in input
+- [x] program is not the identity
-- [ ] outputs are within a reasonable range, eg [-1e6, 1e6]
+- [x] outputs are within a reasonable range, eg [-1e6, 1e6]
 - [ ] good distribution between SOp types and classes (see section 'Biasing the sampler')
 - [ ] variable names in tokenized program have same order as sop names
 - [ ] order in residual stream compiled model is the same as variable names